Lily Anderson

-Lily Anderson (December 15, 1988) is a Latinx author of young adult fiction, best known for her Indie's Choice Book Award-nominated novel Undead Girl Gang.
+Lily Anderson (born December 15, 1988) is a writer of young adult fiction, best known for her Indies Choice Book Award-nominated novel Undead Girl Gang.

-Personal life
+Early life

 Anderson is an Afrolatina of Puerto Rican descent.
 She has been a Wiccan since she was eight years old.
 After she dropped out of college at age 18, Anderson wrote her first book and decided she wanted to become a published writer.

-Anderson grew up doing theatre and is a self-proclaimed theatre geek, saying that she did her first Shakespeare play when she was 12 or 13 years old, which ultimately led to her writing both novels in her debut young adult series The Only Thing Worse Than Me Is You as retellings of Oscar Wilde's The Importance of Being Earnest and William Shakespeare's Much Ado about Nothing.
+Anderson grew up doing theatre and is a self-proclaimed theatre geek, saying that she did her first Shakespeare play when she was 12 or 13 years old, which ultimately led to her writing both novels in her debut young adult series The Only Thing Worse Than Me Is You as retellings of Oscar Wilde's The Importance of Being Earnest and William Shakespeare's Much Ado About Nothing.